Skip to content

 Section titled “Hands-On Exercise: Build a Multi-Entity Catalog”

-Objective: Create a complete catalog structure with multiple entity kinds, register them, and verify the relationships.
+Objective: Create a complete catalog structure with multiple entity kinds, register them, and verify the robust relational dependency graph.

 ---